 - Scrape the batter into your prepared pan(s).

-- Bake for about an hour until the cake is well risen, deeply golden brown and has a crack running around the center of the top of the cake (pound cakes do this.
+- Bake for about an hour until the cake is well-risen, deeply golden brown, and has a crack running around the center of the top of the cake (pound cakes do this.
 It's okay).
 A thin knife or a skewer inserted into Said Crack should come out clean.
+This will take about an hour, give or take, depending on your oven.

 - Let the cake cool in the pan for 20 minutes (10 minutes if you've made a small extra cake) then turn the cake out.

 - Wrap tightly in plastic wrap and refrigerate until cool.
 I promise this will not give you a soggy cake, just a very moist and wonderful cake.

 - When just barely warm, you can glaze the cake with a mixture of powdered sugar, lemon juice, lemon zest, just a pinch of salt.